 Why study here?

-The Master’s Degree Programme in Choreography is comprised of two years of full-time studies that will help you develop into an independent artist.
+The Master’s Programme in Choreography is comprised of two years of full-time studies that will help you develop into an independent artist.
 You will develop your critical awareness and understanding of the practices and strategies in contemporary choreography and of the interactional relationship between art and society.

 Content and objective of the programme